-Engraved ivories come within the scope of polychromatic ornamentation on account of their combination of white and black.
-Sometimes the black forms the background of the general design, at others it is used as a means of relieving and displaying the design.
+Engraved ivories come within the scope of polychromatic ornamentation because they combine white and black.
+Sometimes black forms the background of the general design, at others, it is used as a means of relieving and displaying the design.

 The dishes and borders contained in this plate are specimens of the workmanship of Bernard Palissy.

-Bernard Palissy (1510 – 1589) was a French Huguenot potter, hydraulics engineer, and craftsman, famous for having struggled for sixteen years to imitate Chinese porcelain.
+Bernard Palissy (1510 – 1589) was a French Huguenot potter, hydraulics engineer, and craftsman famous for having struggled to imitate Chinese porcelain for sixteen years.

-He is also well known for his contributions to the natural sciences and is famous for discovering principles of geology, hydrology, and fossil formation.
+He is also well known for his contributions to the natural sciences and is famous for discovering geology, hydrology, and fossil formation principles.
 Palissy was imprisoned for his belief during the tumultuous French Wars of Religion and sentenced to death.
 He died of poor treatment in the Bastille in 1589.

 A cartouche is an oval or oblong design with a slightly convex surface, typically edged with ornamental scrollwork.

-For the book, Albert Racinet drew a number of decorative patterns selected from specimens of French earthenware from the Cluny Museum.
+For the book, Albert Racinet drew several decorative patterns selected from specimens of French earthenware from the Cluny Museum.

 A Louis IV style carpet pattern.